Mike Pondsmith: R. Talsorian Games

 R. Talsorian Games is a Washington-based roleplaying game publisher.
 Founded in 1985 in California by Mike Pondsmith, it was one of the first RPG publishers to embrace desktop publishing.
 Currently Lisa Pondsmith, Mike Pondsmith's wife, serves as a general manager of the company, with Mike Pondsmith remaining the owner, CEO and lead designer.
 Regarding the source of the name of the company, Pondsmith has stated that "R. Talsorian is a real person who never plays RPGs".
 In a 2016 interview he clarified that the name "R. Talsorian" derived from one of the company's investors, a "raisin farmer in Fresno."
 A fellow game designer, Warren Spector, advised him to avoid naming his company after himself; Pondsmith and his associates heeded that advice by naming their company after "the one person who would never show up at a convention ever," Talsorian.

 Maximum Mike

 Mike Pondsmith uses his alter-ego "Maximum Mike" across many of the Cyberpunk books.
 Unlike reoccurring characters like Morgan Blackhand, Johnny Silverhand or Nomad Santiago, Maximum Mike breaks the fourth wall and talks to the reader directly.
-Pondsmith's likeness and name, however, were used directly in the Cyberpunk world under different name; he is featured as "Omni Kismet, Ph.D.", one of the characters in the Netrunner CCG (character's name is an anagram of "Mike Pondsmith").
+Pondsmith's likeness and name, however, were used directly in the Cyberpunk world under a different name; he is featured as "Omni Kismet, Ph.D.", one of the characters in the Netrunner CCG (character's name is an anagram of "Mike Pondsmith").